ecerami/wdl_sandbox/README.md

 Wait a few minutes.
 This takes longer because of the overhead associated with docker and Google Genomics API.

-The results of your run will now be somewhere in your google bucket under `cromwell-executions`.
+The results of your run will now be in your google bucket under `cromwell-executions`.

 ## Test the WDL Pipeline